Albertyson/react-multi-search/README.md

 # react-multi-search

 ## Steps to run:
-Go to project root folder
+Go to project root folder and run
 ```
 npm install
 npm start